 In some cases, you may choose to receive a lump sum settlement.
 An employment attorney generally negotiates with an employer’s insurance company to determine a fair lump sum settlement amount, and the insurance company will pay that to you upon termination of your employment.

 In many cases, it does not make sense to quit in the middle of collecting workers’ compensation benefits.
 If you are in the process of finding work that is more suitable or that can accommodate a permanent injury, wait until the conclusion of your claim if possible.
 Since every situation is unique, it is helpful to have an employment attorney to review your case and provide further guidance about your legal options.
 In general, however, quitting a job in the middle of a workers’ compensation claim will cause you to lose your wage replacement benefits.
-Talk to a Long Beach injury and accident attorney and see if quitting is the right decision in your case.
+Talk to a Long Beach workers’ compensation lawyer and see if quitting is the right decision in your case.